 This post may contain affiliate links.
 Please read our disclosure policy.

-Searching for a variety of delightful small batch scone recipes?
-Explore our tempting selection including the warmly spiced Apple Cinnamon Scones, refreshing Lemon Poppy Seed Scones, indulgent Chocolate Scones, sweet Peach Scones, fresh Strawberry Scones, tangy Cranberry Orange Scones, and savory Ham and Cheese Scones.
+Looking for more small batch scone recipes?
+Try Apple Cinnamon Scones, Lemon Scones, Chocolate Scones, Peach Scones, Strawberry Scones, Cranberry Orange Scones, or Ham and Cheese Scones.
+Each one is packed with flavor and perfect for any occasion.

 Ingredients

-- All-Purpose Flour: Typically, you’ll need 1 cup of all-purpose flour for making scones.
-A little extra will be handy for dusting your work surface and handling the dough.
+- All-Purpose Flour: For the scone dough, plus a little extra for dusting your work surface and handling the dough.

-- Salt and Vanilla Extract: Both are used to enhance the flavor profile of your scones.
-Don’t skip them!
+- Salt and Vanilla Extract: Both enhance the flavor of the scones.

-- Raisins: Incorporate 1/4-cup of raisins for a burst of natural sweetness and texture.
-Use any extra raisins in a small batch of Oatmeal Raisin Cookies or Hermit Cookies!
+- Raisins: Adds a touch of natural sweetness.
+Use any extras in a Oatmeal Raisin Cookies or Hermit Cookies!

 RELATED: Ways To Use Leftover Egg Whites